Is It Right to Teach Poor Christians in Developing Countries That They Should Give?

 I’ve spoken on Matthew 6 in Kenya and Cambodia, but I change illustrations, while still focusing on the importance of giving.
 I believe giving is universal, a timeless principle, which God taught to and expected of the poorest Israelite.
 It brings not only reward but dignity to a person, as you know.
-It’s ironic that many extremely poor Christians in the third world will gladly give a week’s ration of food to feed the visiting Americans (who can barely gag it down), while the average American Christian thinks tithing would be a huge imposition that he cannot afford.
+It’s ironic that many extremely poor Christians in developing countries will gladly give a week’s ration of food to feed the visiting Americans (who can barely gag it down), while the average American Christian thinks tithing would be a huge imposition that he cannot afford.

 “I finally concluded that the best giving is when you cannot articulate any specific motivation other than, “Christ is in me and He is a giver!”

 Scripture gives us different motivations for giving and nearly everything else, including the glory of God, the good of others, and our own good.
 Giving is properly motivated by love for God, love for people, hope of reward and fear of consequence (e.g. “If a man shuts his ears to the cry of the poor, the too will cry out and not be answered.”
 Prov.
 21:13).

 We tend to overspiritualize obedience, acting as if there’s only one good motive, when in fact God gives us many.
 (Including, to be a good example to our children and church members.)